 In a statement to The McGill Tribune, Bulger expressed gratitude for the experience she gained during her campaign.

 “I think that this year’s campaign season showed support, and had a positive nature to it that I think will be reflective of the years to come,” Bulger said.
-“A big congratulations to Tre, Marina, Jacob, Sophia, Matthew, and Jun.
+“A big congratulations to Tre, Marina, Jacob, Cody, Matthew, and Jun.
 I wish you all the love and luck!
 This opportunity gave me the chance to meet new people, share ideas, and really engage with students on our campus—which at the end of the day matters most to me, and I will continue to do during my time here at McGill.”

 Mansdoerfer is the only executive who ran opposed.
 Despite a vocal “no” campaign against her, Cupido won the election for VP External with 62.9 per cent of students voting in favour and 37.1 per cent against.